michaeltelford/wgit/README.md

 Currently there is no executable provided with Wgit, however...

-In future versions of Wgit, a `wpry` executable will be packaged with the gem.
+In future versions of Wgit, an executable will be packaged with the gem.
 The executable will provide a `pry` console with the `wgit` gem already loaded.
 Using the console, you'll easily be able to index and search the web without having to write your own scripts.

+This executable will be very similar in nature to `./bin/console` which is currently used only for development and isn't packaged as part of the `wgit` gem.

 ## Development

 For a full list of available Rake tasks, run `bundle exec rake help`.
 The most commonly used tasks are listed below...

-After checking out the repo, run `./bin/setup` to install dependencies (requires `gem install bundler`).
+After checking out the repo, run `./bin/setup` to install dependencies (requires `bundler`).
 Then, run `bundle exec rake test` to run the tests.
-You can also run `bundle exec ./bin/console` for an interactive prompt that will allow you to experiment with the code.
+You can also run `./bin/console` for an interactive REPL that will allow you to experiment with the code.

 To generate code documentation run `bundle exec yarddoc`.
 To browse the generated documentation run `bundle exec yard server -r`.